 5. Makes Specific Choices For Location-Based Marketing

 As the consumer market becomes increasingly diverse, banks often tailor their messaging by location instead of by the brand.
 For example, some parts of town might have announcements in English, Spanish, Chinese, or other languages that reflect the local demographics.
+This customization may not be limited to overhead messaging - everything the bank, from the digital signage to the printed collateral, may be multi-lingual.

 Overhead messaging in banks is flexible, meaning one bank can have specific messages and language choices that are completely different from another banking location down the street.
 Once again, this flexibility is meant to help financial institutions connect with customers.